matheus23/irreactive.com/README.md

 # Irreactive

 ## TODO

 * Type error redlines in `CodeInteractiveElm`.
-  * Remove context from type errors (hehe)
   * Add the path of the error expression to the type errors
   * Render redlines in view code when there's a type error at the same position
+* Write customized emails for subscriptions
+* Look at 'how to write good emails'.
+Keep interesting character but also improve
 * Write the rest of 'Building this Blog'.
-* Write customized emails for subscriptions
 * Fix domain addresses...

 ## Structure